SevenW/Plugwise-2-py/README.md

 =============

 #Key features:
+- Web-interface to switch, configure and edit schedules and stand-by killer
 - MQTT interface for control and log meter readings.
 - Log every 10-seconds in monitoring mode.
 - Read and log Circle metering buffers.